rollup/rollupjs.org/guide/en/02-tutorial.md

 rollup src/main.js -f cjs
 ```

-The `-f` option (short for `--output.format`) specifies what kind of bundle we're creating — in this case, CommonJS (which will run in Node.js).
+The `-f` option (short for `--format`) specifies what kind of bundle we're creating — in this case, CommonJS (which will run in Node.js).
 Because we didn't specify an output file, it will be printed straight to `stdout`:

 ```js
 'use strict';